Chaosmose/PdSSync/README.md

 - keep it as minimal and simple as possible
 - do not focus on conflict resolution but on fault resilience (there is no transactional guarantee)
 - allow very efficient caching and mem caching strategy (we will provide advanced implementation samples)
-- hash maps can be encrypted
+- support hash maps encryption
 - allow advanced hashing strategy ( like considering that a modified file should not be synchronized bec)

 **PdSSync** is still in early development phases do not use in any project !